 Miranda next wakes up in the very hospital she works for, but as a patient treated by her co-worker, Doctor Pete Graham (Robert Downey, Jr.).
 Drugged and confused, she remembers nothing of what happened after the car accident.

 To her horror, she learns that her husband Douglas (Charles S. Dutton) was murdered and that she is the primary suspect.
 While Miranda copes with her new life in the hospital, the ghost uses her body to carry out messages (most noticeably, she carves the words “not alone” into Miranda’s arm) which leads her former colleagues to believe Miranda is suicidal and is inflicting the wounds on herself.

 One night, the door to Miranda’s room in the hospital is opened by the ghost that has been haunting her.
-When she passes Chloe’s room in the hospital, she can hear the rape occurring and momentarily sees a man’s chest pressed against the window.
+When she passes Chloe’s room in the hospital, she can hear the assault occurring and momentarily sees a man’s chest pressed against the window.
 The man’s chest bears a tattoo of an Anima Sola.
 Miranda realizes that Chloe was not making up these stories…

 “Any review that faults it for going over the top into lurid overkill is criticizing its most entertaining quality.
 Any critic who mocks the line “I’m not deluded, Pete — I’m possessed!” should be honest enough to admit that, in the moment, he liked it.
 It takes nerve to make a movie like this in the face of the taste police, but Kassovitz and Berry have the right stuff.”
 RogerEbert.com